| 14602 NE Fourth Plain

 to calm down, listen, and wait for their turn.
 Group music

+instruction is best until age 6 or 7.
 Children learn, develop, and grow at their own pace and

 each child learns something different to make their future